pentawire-dev/poddoom/README.md

 # Poddoom
 Poddoom is a free Doom engine survival game based on "Freedoom" and uses graphics from "Space Pods".<br/>
 Poddoom is free software and is distributed under the terms of the BSD license.<br/>
+To play​​ Poddoom you need a Doom​ engine like PrBoom (https://prboom.sourceforge.net/​)<br/>
+If you use prBoom you can launch Podoom via the following command line<br/><br/>
+prboom.exe -iwad poddoom.wad
 Have fun!!!<br/>

 ![Poddoom title screen](https://github.com/pentawire-dev/poddoom/blob/main/title.png)